Nusa Penida Island Tour To Get The Best Instagram Photos

 • A bit of cash

 One option is to ask in a hotel or on a street in places that are offering tours.
-Those would usually include everything – pick-up from the hotel, speedboat to Nusa Penida, a car with a guide driving through the itinerary points, and a lunch.
+Those would usually include everything – pick-up from the hotel, a speedboat to Nusa Penida, a car with a guide driving through the itinerary points, and a lunch.

 Another option is to check in the port.
 Speedboats to Nusa Penida leave from Sanur Beach.
 There you will find several booths offering tours.
-I was on a tour provided by Mola-mola express.
+I was on a tour provided by Mola-mola Express.

 And for those who like to book in advance, it is also possible to do it online:

 I wouldn’t suggest going on your own unless you are adventurous.
 It is certainly possible to save a bit of money by getting a separate speedboat ticket and then renting a car or a motorbike on Nusa Penida.
 However, the roads on the island are quite bumpy and would require skills and patience to go through on your own.
-And after all, this is a vacation and not a place to worry about getting through the viewpoints in time to get back to the speedboat.
+After all, this is a vacation and not a place to worry about getting through the viewpoints in time to get back to the speedboat.

-Where to stay on Nusa Penida
+Where to stay in Nusa Penida

 Full Moon Bungalows – a 5-minute walk from the beach and a temple, a budget stay in clean and comfortable rooms.